 Crisis in Yemen

 In Yemen, a child dies every 10 minutes from preventable causes.
-For the 400,000 severely malnourished children under 5, any day could be their last
+For the nearly 400,000 severely malnourished children under 5, any day could be their last

 “The toll of almost four years of fighting is mind boggling, with more than 2,700 children recruited to fight an adults’ war," says Geert Cappelaere, UNICEF Regional Director for the Middle East and North Africa, after his visit to Yemen, where UNICEF has mounted its largest humanitarian operation in the world.
 "Over 6,700 children were verified killed or severely injured.
 Nearly 1.5 million children have been displaced, many of them living a mere shadow of what childhood should be."

 To continue responding to children’s needs, UNICEF needs supporters' help.

 8 Reasons Why We Must End Malnutrition in Yemen Now:

 - Nearly 394,000 children under 5 years are suffering from severe acute malnutrition (SAM) and require treatment

 - Only 15 percent of children are eating the minimum acceptable diet for survival, growth and development.

 - A child with severe acute malnutrition (SAM) is 12 times more likely to die than a healthy child.
 A child with moderate acute malnutrition is four times more likely to die than a healthy child.